AI retrieval often fails before retrieval starts. The problem sits in the files.

 Final thoughts

-Preparing documents for AI retrieval is not a cosmetic cleanup task.
+Preparing documents for AI retrieval is not cleanup after the real work.
 It is part of the retrieval system itself.

 Sources used in this guide